Process Mining vs Data Mining vs Business Process Management

 Data Mining, on the other side, analyzes large data sets and searches for general rules, providing predictions and behavior patterns based on the input data.

 Business Process Management is the operations level view of the processes being performed by the company.
 The BPM lifecycle generally includes the following stages: design, modeling, execution, monitoring, optimization, and reengineering.
 This is an ongoing process often managed by a dedicated business process manager and an interdisciplinary team.

 BPM can be applied to the manufacturing floor, the finance department, and IT equally, as all departments use processes to make work happen.
 This is the framework within which these processes are created and managed.

-Historically, these stages were managed manually, with even the analysis consisting of employee interviews and models being drawn up using modeling software.
-We’ll see later how process mining can make the BPM lifecycle much more efficient and effective by taking the routine work off of your team’s hands, allowing them to to the higher level modeling and re-engineering work.
+This is where Process Mining gains plus points, making the BPM lifecycle much more efficient and effective by taking the routine work off of your team’s hands, allowing them to the higher level modeling and re-engineering work.

-Contrast that with process mining, and you’ll see that with a simple export of event logs from your IT systems, anyone can craft the same map in far less time and with far lower expense.
+Contrast that with Process Mining, and you’ll see that with a simple export of event logs from your IT systems, anyone can craft the same map in far less time and with far lower expenses.

-As part of initial operational process design.
+- As a part of initial operational process design.
 Assess existing processes and help highlight where they need to be streamlined before you ever compose an initial process map.

-As part of a full suite process mining project.
-Of course, once you see the power of process mining analysis, you’ll understand how powerful this tool can be for other processes within your business.
-Nearly every department is using IT systems, and these systems all generate event logs that process mining can use to point out pain points, bottlenecks, and inefficiencies.
+- As a part of a full suite Process Mining project.
+Of course, once you see the power of Process Mining analysis, you’ll understand how powerful this tool can be for other processes within your business.
+Nearly every department is using IT systems, and these systems all generate event logs that Process Mining can use to point out pain points, bottlenecks, and inefficiencies.